amirshirazi1/bikesharing/README.md

 4. What type of user is using the bikes (subscriber or one-time payment customer)?

 ### The Answers
-1. Users start or end their rides mainly focused in manhattan.
+1. Seen in the following maps, users tend to start or end their rides mainly in Manhattan below Central Park (60th street).

     ![vis1](images/vis1.png)